cold-soda-jay/blenderMotorFactory/README.md

 |save_path| Path of folder when saving the module.|

-After setting the parameters, you can runthe script in command line with following command:
+After setting the parameters, you can run the script in command line with following command:

 ```
 path/of/blender -b -P path/of/auto_generate.py 1> nul